Courses and Electives in the High School Summer Program at Saint Vincent College

 Writing that is clear, honest, concise, and persuasive is a general requirement for academic success at the college level, and it is what colleges look for in application essays.
 Students will be introduced to the goals and structures of personal and persuasive writing and will work to develop a personalized and strategic approach to their own writing process.
 Using prompts typically found on college applications, students will write an essay that can be used as a model for their own college application essay.

 All students will choose a single elective course to participate in throughout the program.
-At Saint Vincent College, the elective choices are:
+At Saint Vincent College, the electives are:

 This course provides students with an appreciation and understanding of the fundamental concepts and theoretical background of environmental science.
 It involves the study of traditional environmental problems and the application to current local and global issues.
-The class begins with the study of intertwining relationships of ecology and how they apply to Western Pennsylvania’s ecosystem.
-Then, students explore other topics including past and current global issues, dwindling resource supplies, and pollution.
+The class begins with the study of the intertwining relationships of ecology and how they apply to Western Pennsylvania’s ecosystem.
+Then students will explore other topics, including past and current global issues, dwindling resource supplies, and pollution.
 At the conclusion of the class, students will have developed an understanding of how nature and humankind can coexsist to ensure the existence of a sustainable planet.
-The class will include a variety of hands-on science, demonstrations, laboratories, field studies, and computer modeling.
+The class will include hands-on science, demonstrations, labs, field studies, and computer modeling.

 Learn more about: